GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Specifying the number of output columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For record-based input/output you will need to specify the number of columns, unless for output it equals the number of input columns.
+For record-based ASCII input/output you will need to specify the number of columns, unless for output it equals the number of input columns.
 This is done with the GMT_Set_Columns_ function: